GregDavidson/BashSimples/README.md

 # Directory: /Shared/Lib/Bash **or** ~/Lib/Bash

-Here are some Bash scripts I developed for NGender partners.
+These are some Bash scripts I developed for NGender partners.

-## Profiles
+## Profiles (put these in your home directory)

 | Profile Script	| Purpose
 |-----------------------|--------